 Canadians need to start a discussion about what they really want out of their health care.
 Not a partisan fueled debate to see which side is more ideologically pure.
 Instead of a real discussion about how satisfied are Canadians with their health care system.
-This becomes especially important with an aging baby boomer population and rising health care costs.
+This becomes especially important with an ageing baby boomer population and rising health care costs.

 Now, I’m not one who looks to the United States as the land of milk and honey when it comes to solving any perceived systemic problems. in our own healthcare system.